Theos Law Firm: Rigorous Representation When You Need It Most

 For smaller kids, they have an entirely separate Kids Zone aqua course and kids have to be 37” tall to play on that.
 It’s really close to the shore, which is perfect for parents to watch their kids slip and slide all over the place on it.

 Everyone has to wear life jackets, which are provided by the park and included with your admission.
-Aqua Zone opens for the 2023 season on May 1, 2023 and will be open 11 am – 7 pm.
+Aqua Zone is open for the 2024 season daily from 11 am – 7 pm.
 Sessions start on the hour.

 El Arriero

-New for 2023 is the Mexican restaurant, El Arriero.
+In 2023, the Mexican restaurant, El Arriero, opened.
 The restaurant has all outdoor seating.
 Most of it is covered and the menu is fantastic with traditional Mexican dishes plus some American ones like chicken sandwiches and burgers thrown in.
 There has never been a Mexican restaurant on the shores of Lake Hartwell so the Shores at Asbury were pretty excited to bring the first one there.

 We had shredded chicken nachos and chicken quesadillas.
 Both were delicious and the perfect thing to eat after being out on the aqua course for a couple hours.
 It’s a workout!